Anxiety Disorders

 • A history of anxiety or other mental illnesses in biological relatives;

-• Some physical health conditions, such as thyroid problems or heart arrhythmias, or caffeine or other
+• Some physical health conditions, such as thyroid problems, heart arrhythmias, or caffeine or other

 substances/medications can produce or aggravate anxiety symptoms.

-• Inflammation affects subcortical and cortical brain circuits associated with motivation and motor activity as well as cortical brain regions associated with arousal, anxiety, and alarm.
+• Inflammation affects subcortical and cortical brain circuits associated with motivation, motor activity, and cortical brain regions associated with arousal, anxiety, and alarm.

-There is a surprising specificity on the impact of inflammation on behavior.
-Researches show that inflammation not only occurs in depression but also in multiple other psychiatric diseases including anxiety disorders, bipolar disorder, personality disorders, and schizophrenia.
-These data suggest that inflammation is transdiagnostic in nature, occurring in subpopulations of patients within a number of psychiatric disorders.
-It is revealed that Yoga and alpha meditation increases parasympathetic outflow and consequently decrease inflammation.
+There is a surprising specificity in the impact of inflammation on behavior.
+Researches show that inflammation not only occurs in depression but also in multiple other psychiatric diseases, including anxiety disorders, bipolar disorder, personality disorders, and schizophrenia.
+These data suggest that inflammation is transdiagnostic in nature, occurring in subpopulations of patients with several psychiatric disorders.
+It is revealed that Yoga and alpha meditation increase parasympathetic outflow and consequently decrease inflammation.

 A physical health examination is helpful in the evaluation of a possible anxiety disorder.